TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 decides so, possibly taking into consideration the users’ inputs, but how can we have software that is solely controlled by its many users?
 This is what Tau is about.
 Over Tau, the developers are no one else but the users themselves, in a way that can actually work on a large scale.
-Furthermore, on Tau, the software’s requirements and specifica- tion are identified with its code.
+Furthermore, on Tau, the software’s requirements and specification are identified with its code.
 By that users don’t need to describe the “how” but only the “what”.

 ```